 The Chase Sapphire Reserve & Preferred 50,000 Point Sign-Up Bonus

 Both offers are worth the same if you plan on transferring your rewards points to Chase travel partner.

 However, if the sign-up bonus was the same, the Chase Sapphire Reserve bonus is worth more when you redeem your points through Chase’s travel portal because of the 50% travel redemption bonus.

 When you redeem your Ultimate Rewards for award travel directly through Chase, the 50,000 points are worth $750 (1.5 cents each) compared to $625 (1.25 cents each) with the Sapphire Preferred.
 However, the current 60,000 sign-up bonus with the Sapphire Preferred is also worth $750.

 Eligibility for the Chase Sapphire Reserve and Preferred

 As a side note, current Chase policy only lets Sapphire cardmembers earn one sign-up bonus at a time.
 If you currently hold a Sapphire Preferred or Reserve, you must wait 24 months from the time you received the sign-up bonus before applying for the other Sapphire product.

 Also, you can always upgrade your Preferred to the Reserve or downgrade the Reserve to the Preferred, but you wouldn’t receive a sign-up bonus in either situation.

 And if you’re unfamiliar with Chase’s 5/24 rule read this post.

 Also, don’t apply for any credit cards if your credit score isn’t in good condition and if you can’t manage your credit properly.
-Here’s our posts on what credit scores you’ll need for the Sapphire Reserve and Sapphire Preferred.
+Here are our posts on what credit scores you’ll need for the Sapphire Reserve and Sapphire Preferred.